VIRTUE-DBIS/covis-proto/README.md

-# Collaborative Virtual Spaces (covis) - Protobuf Code definition
+# Collaborative Virtual Spaces (covis) - Protobuf Definition

-This Repository defines the services & messages to synchronize different virtual & physical spaces in a VR context.
+This Repository defines the services & messages to synchronize different virtual & physical spaces and objects in a VR context.

-## Code generation
+## Code Generation

 ### Java
 Use the normal protobuf jvm gradle combo.
 Consider [covis-server](https://github.com/VIRTUE-DBIS/covis-server) as an example.
 Not done in this repo.